v-ladynev/fluent-hibernate/README.md

 # fluent-hibernate
 A library to work with Hibernate by fluent API.
 This library hasn't dependencies, except Hibernate libraries.
 It requires Java 1.6 and above.

-This library can be used with Hibernate 5 and Hibernate 4.
+It can be used with Hibernate 5 and Hibernate 4.

 [![Build Status](https://travis-ci.org/v-ladynev/fluent-hibernate.svg?branch=master)](https://travis-ci.org/v-ladynev/fluent-hibernate)